ultrasaurus/openopps-platform/INSTALL.md

 npm run docker:up
 ```

-Making any changes to the server side, you'll need to restart the app container.
+You can also restart the app container.

 ```sh
 npm run docker:restart